kdgdkd/MIDImod/README.md

   - **Smarter Knob Behavior (cc_type_in):**

-    - **Relative/Encoder Feel:** Make standard knobs act more like endless encoders for smoother changes.
+    - **Absolute and Relative Encoders:** Receives, processes and sends absolute and relative control change signals.

-    - **Accelerated Control (abs_relative):** Small knob turns give fine adjustments, while quick/large turns make bigger changes – useful for performance.
-Its sensitivity is defined by "threshold" (default 0, meaning always accelerated unless P==C) and "abs2rel_factor" (default 2.0).
+    - **Accelerated Control (abs_relative):** Avoid sudden sound changes when a knob's physical position doesn't match the current parameter value. abs_relative mode will interpret changes to an absolute encoder as they were increments/decrements coming from a relative encoder.

-    - **"Catch-up" Mode (abs_catchup):** Avoid sudden sound changes when a knob's physical position doesn't match the current parameter value.
-The MIDI output only updates when your knob "catches up."
-Its sensitivity is defined by "threshold" (default 5).
+    - **"Catch-up" Mode (abs_catchup):** With similar purpose, the MIDI output only updates when your knob "catches up" with the parameter value.

 - **New Ways to Control (Event Conversion):**

   - Use note buttons on your keyboard to send Program Changes or trigger CC messages.

   - Use how hard you play (velocity) or aftertouch pressure to dynamically control synth parameters.
+For example, assign the note velocity to open the filter cutoff, producing a Velocity Tracking effect.

 - **Switch Setups Instantly (Versions - Dynamic Presets):**

   - Create different MIDI processing setups ("versions").

-  - Use a MIDI note or CC from any controller to instantly switch between these versions – like changing scenes for your whole MIDI rig with one button.
+  - Use a MIDI note or CC from any controller to instantly switch between these versions – like changing pages on a controller or scenes for your whole MIDI rig with one button.

 - **Build Complex Interactions (User Variables):**